 - 13 The 'informed user', within the meaning of Article 6 CDR, is neither a manufacturer nor a seller of the products in which the designs at issue are intended to be incorporated or to which they are intended to be applied.
 Without being a designer or a technical expert, the informed user knows the various designs which exist in the sector concerned, possesses a certain degree of knowledge with regard to the features which those designs normally include, and, as a result of his or her interest in the products concerned, shows a relatively high degree of attention when he or she uses them (20/10/2011, C-281/10 P, Metal rappers, EU:C:2011:679, § 59; 22/06/2010, T-153/08, Communications equipment, EU:T:2010:248, § 47). - 14 Both the prior design and the contested RCD are embodied in telephone booths or telephone boxes which may be placed anywhere in the exterior or interior of a building.
-The informed user of a telephone booth/box is anyone who habitually uses or purchases such an item, puts it to its intended use and has become informed on the subject by browsing through catalogues, visiting the relevant stores or trade fairs, downloading information from the internet, etc. The informed user includes professionals such as sellers, distributors and purchasers of portable buildings and designers thereof, as well as end consumers such as employees or private persons who purchase such items to be installed inside or outside their homes.
-As a result of his or her interest in the products concerned, he or she shows a relatively high degree of attention when using them.
+The informed user of a telephone booth or telephone box is anyone who habitually uses or purchases such an item, puts it to its intended use and has become informed on the subject by browsing through catalogues, visiting the relevant stores or trade fairs, downloading information from the internet, etc. The informed user may include purchasers buying for their companies or businesses, as well as end consumers who purchase such items to be installed inside or outside their homes.
+As a result of his or her interest in the products concerned, the informed user shows a relatively high degree of attention when using them.